 Kristina Wharton joined the Prevention Research Center as a postdoctoral fellow in the Prevention Science Research Training Program in 2020.
 Her research interests are focused on the intersection of local, state and federal policies and environmental contexts impacting substance use, mental and physical health of special populations.

-Currently, Kristina is supporting Dr. Lipperman-Kreda and Dr. Paschall on an NIH Center Grant component supplement titled, “Effect of COVID-19 Policies on Social Mechanisms of Adolescents’ Alcohol Use Initiation and Progression to Problems.”
+Currently, Kristina is leading an NIAAA-funded R21 titled, “COVID-19 Telehealth Policies’ Impact on Provision of Alcohol and Substance Use Disorder Services at Federally Qualified Health Centers.”
+The objectives are this study are to identify telehealth polices that emerged during the COVID-19 pandemic that facilitate access to alcohol and substance use treatment in safety net primary care settings.
+She also supports Dr. Lipperman-Kreda and Dr. Paschall on an NIH Center Grant component supplement titled, “Effect of COVID-19 Policies on Social Mechanisms of Adolescents’ Alcohol Use Initiation and Progression to Problems.”
 The study examines how policies related to the COVID-19 pandemic influence environmental conditions and contexts in which early drinking and continued alcohol use occurs among adolescents.
 Variation in COVID-19 policies across California counties provides a natural experiment to investigate changes in drinking opportunities, contexts and related social mechanisms of alcohol use and related problems among adolescents over time.
-Results will reveal modifiable factors impacting adolescent alcohol use to consider when developing prevention interventions that target physical and social environments.
-Additionally, she is supporting the legal research component of the study by collecting and coding California state and county COVID-19 policy data under supervision of Dr. Thomas and Mr. Treffers.